-In total, the proposal requires approximately 17.2 hectares of land for the installation of solar PV arrays and associated infrastructure within the property at 79 Kading Road, Geranium Plains, immediately south of the existing Morgan PPS.3 site.
+In total, the proposal requires approximately 54 hectares of land for the installation of solar PV arrays and associated infrastructure within the three (3) parcels listed previously, each with frontage to Black Springs Road, immediately west of the existing Morgan PPS.4 site.

 Individual solar panels are installed on tracking tables, which are aligned with an axis in a North-South orientation, with a tracking range of +/- 55° in an East-West direction (pending confirmation of technology type).
 An indicative maximum height of 3.8 metres from ground level to the top of the solar panels (when positioned at the highest angle) is provided within the attached plans (Appendix B- Design Drawings.
-NB: details to be confirmed within final designs).
+NB: details to be confimed within final designs).

-The positioning of the proposed solar arrays will incorporate sufficient setback from each of the property boundaries to allow for the free-movement of vehicles associated with ongoing maintenance as well as with the continued operations at Morgan PPS.3.
+The positioning of the proposed solar arrays will incorporate sufficient setback from each of the property boundaries to allow for the free-movement of vehicles associated with ongoing maintenance as well as with the continued operations at Morgan PPS.4.
 An approximate setback distance of 10 metres from all allotment perimeters has been included within the attached site plans.
-Appropriate setbacks of approximately 30m have also been provided from the existing High Voltage overhead powerlines.
+Appropriate setbacks of approximately 30m have also been provded from the existing High Voltage overhead powerlines.